H. L. Miller Cantorial School and College of Jewish Music

 College of Jewish Music

-The College of Jewish Music offers the master of sacred music degree in Jewish music to qualified Rabbinical School students only.
+The College of Jewish Music also offers the master of Sacred Music degree to qualified Rabbinical School students only.

 Certificate in Pastoral Care and Counseling